What Is the Difference Between a QA Analyst and a QA Engineer?

-One recurring mistake when developing an app is to bypass Quality Assurance (QA).
-This key process is commonly postponed until an app has already hit the market.
+One recurring mistake in software development is to bypass Quality Assurance (QA).
+This key software testing process is commonly postponed until an app has already hit the market.
 Companies come to realize the hard way that QA is not a nice thing to have but rather an essential part of the app development process.

 When companies do decide to perform QA tests, they often forget the importance of having the right people in charge.
 There is a common misconception that a QA Analyst is the best role to take care of an app’s quality issues.
 Although this is not necessarily a bad thing, it should be taken with a grain of salt.

 In reality, the best role for anything QA related is a QA Engineer.
-This might sound like a trivial difference, but it can make a whole lot of difference when it comes to making sure your app runs smoothly and keeps your users engaged.
+This might sound like a trivial thing, but it can make a whole lot of a difference when it comes to making sure your app runs smoothly and keeps your users engaged.